MohdAzzam/reading-notes/README.md

 ### Growth mindset :
 _You can Learn whateever you want and you can do anything.
-There is nothing posibale, it's just about hard working_
+There is nothing possible, it's just about hard working_

 ##### Growth Reminder
 * I can and I will do it.